top of page

 Phone: (03) 5320 4782

-The Victorian Integrated Cancer Services acknowledges Aboriginal and Torres Strait Islander people as the Traditional Custodians of the land and acknowledges and pays respect to their Elders, past and present.
+The Victorian Integrated Cancer Services acknowledge Aboriginal and Torres Strait Islander people as the Traditional Custodians of the land and acknowledges and pays respect to their Elders, past and present.
+We celebrate, value and include people of all backgrounds, genders, sexualities, cultures, bodies and abilities.

 bottom of page